 The program had the following outcomes:

-Participants were 12x as likely to enroll (3% of participants melted & 36% of non-participants melted)
+Participants were 12x less likely to melt (3% of participants melted & 36% of non-participants melted)

 73% of international students participated

 Student acclimation scores increased ~20% between each session